 Bitbucket Server instances are added and configured at the system level.
 Once they’re added users can select them from the SCM when creating a Jenkins job.
 You must add at least one Bitbucket Server instance to Jenkins.

 When adding a Bitbucket Server instance you must add at least one Bitbucket Server personal access token that is configured with project admin permissions.
 Doing this allows users to automatically set up build triggers when creating a Jenkins job.
 For this to work the tokens you add must have project admin permissions.

 To add a Bitbucket Server instance:

 - In Jenkins, go to Jenkins > Manage Jenkins > Configure System.

-- Under Bitbucket Server plugin click Add a Bitbucket instance.
+- Under Bitbucket Server integration click Add a Bitbucket Server instance.